dbgbench/dbgbench.github.io/README.md

 ## <a name="cite"></a>How to Cite?
 ```
 @inproceedings{dbgbench,
-  author = {B\"{o}hme, Marcel and Soremekun, Ezekiel Olamide and Chattophadyay, Sudipta and Ugherughe, Emamurho and Zeller, Andreas},
+  author = {B\"{o}hme, Marcel and Soremekun, Ezekiel Olamide and Chattopadhyay, Sudipta and Ugherughe, Emamurho and Zeller, Andreas},
   title = {Where is the Bug and How is it Fixed?
 An Experiment with Practitioners},
   booktitle = {Proceedings of the Joint meeting of the European Software Engineering Conference and the ACM SIGSOFT Symposium on the Foundations of Software Engineering (ESEC/FSE) 2017},
   series = {FSE 2017},